West Lakes

 West Lakes has a typical household mix, with a lower-than-average median household size

-Family households constitute 67.9% of all households, including 22.6% couples with children, 36.8% couples without children, and 7.8% single parent families.
-Non-family households comprise the remaining 32.1%, with lone person households at 29.8% and group households making up 2.1% of the total.
-The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.
+Family households account for 67.9% of all households, including 22.6% couples with children, 36.8% couples without children, and 7.8% single parent families.
+Non-family households constitute the remaining 32.1%, with lone person households at 29.8% and group households comprising 2.1%.
+The median household size is 2.2 people, smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households